Reinforcement Learning for Testing Interdependent Requirements in Autonomous Vehicles: An Empirical Study: Experiment Design

 \subsection{Statistical Tests}

-Given that the results of our experiment are dichotomous, i.e., a scenario violated both requirements (Yes or No), we employed the Fisher's exact test~\cite{fisher1970statistical} to determine the statistical significance of results based on the recommendations from~\cite{arcuri2011practical}, with a significance level of $p<0.05$.
+We followed the guidelines~\cite{arcuri2011practical} to statistically analyze the results of the 100 evaluated episodes.
+For continuous numerical results, we applied the Mann-Whitney U test~\cite{wilcoxon1970critical} and the Vargha and Delaney \Atwelve statistics~\cite{vargha2000critique}.
+The Mann-Whitney U test assesses whether there is a significant difference between the distributions of the two independent samples, with a significance level set at 0.05 (indicating significance when $p < 0.05$).
+The Vargha and Delaney \Atwelve statistics is a non-parametric effect size that indicates the probability that the data in one group is greater than that in the other group. \Atwelve value greater than 0.5 suggests a high probability that the first group's data exceeds that of the second, while a value less than 0.5 indicates the opposite.
+If \Atwelve equals 0.5, it suggests no difference between the two groups.
+In accordance with the guideline~\cite{kitchenham2017robust}, we divide the magnitude of \Atwelve into four levels: \textit{negligible} (\Atwelve $\in$ (0.444, 0.556)), \textit{small} (\Atwelve $\in$ [0.556, 0.638) or (0.362, 0.444]), \textit{medium} (\Atwelve $\in$ [0.638, 0.714) or (0.286, 0.362]), \textit{large} (\Atwelve $\in$ [0.714, 1.0] or [0, 0.286]).
+Given that some results of our experiment are dichotomous, e.g., a scenario violated both requirements (Yes or No), we employed the Fisher's exact test~\cite{fisher1970statistical} to determine the statistical significance of results based on the recommendations from~\cite{arcuri2011practical}, with a significance level of $p<0.05$.
 For the effect size, we chose odds ratios (OR)~\cite{szumilas2010explaining} based on an existing guide~\cite{arcuri2011practical}.
 When OR is 1, the two compared methods are equal.
 An OR greater than 1 suggests that the first method is more likely to be better than the second, while an OR less than 1 indicates the opposite.
 The further the OR deviates from 1, the stronger the effect.
+According to the guideline~\cite{chen2010big}, ORs of 1.68, 3.47, and 6.71 correspond to small, medium, and large effects, respectively.
+Values of OR below 1 can be interpreted symmetrically on the logarithmic scale: $1/1.68\approx0.60$, $1/3.47\approx0.29$, and $1/6.71\approx0.15$, representing small, medium, and large effects in the opposite direction.

+To investigate the impact of different objective combinations on scenario performance, we first assessed the correlations between each pair of objectives using Spearman's rank correlation coefficient~\cite{spearman1961proof} to support the analysis of their combined effects.
+The Spearman's rank correlation coefficient provides both a $p$-value, which indicates the significance of the correlation, and a correlation coefficient $\rho$, which reflects the direction and strength of the correlation.
+We set the significance level at 0.05, considering two variables to be significantly monotonically correlated only if the $p$-value is less than 0.05.
+The correlation coefficient $\rho$ ranges from -1 to +1, where $\rho > 0$ indicates a positive correlation, i.e., as one variable increases, the other tends to increase, and $\rho < 0$ suggests a negative correlation, i.e., as one variable increases, the other tends to decrease.
+According to the~\cite{schober2018correlation,zou2003correlation} guidelines, we consider $|\rho| \ge 0.5$ to indicate at least a moderate strength of monotonic correlation between the two variables.

+Additionally, to mitigate the aggregated error probabilities arising from multiple comparisons, we applied the Holm–Bonferroni method~\cite{holm1979simple} to adjust the overall significance level, thereby controlling the family-wise error rate to a 5\% ($\alpha = 0.05$) level.